brunogarcia/flask-app-heroku/README.md

-# Introduction to Heroku Deployment
+# Heroku Deployment

-In the last course, you learned how to deploy applications to AWS EKS.
-Because Heroku is so easy to use, we'll be able to get you up and running with Heroku a bit faster.
-Though Heroku is easy to use, it will require us to make some updates to how we structure our application so Heroku can build and run the application properly.

 In this section, we'll discuss how to build and configure your application such that it runs properly on Heroku.
 Here's a sneak peek of what that entails:

 * Creating and updating a requirements.txt file to install dependencies
 * Setting up your environment variables
 * Using a Procfile, using gunicorn to run the application
-* We'll also discuss creating and managing your database in the next concept.
+* We'll also discuss creating and managing your database.

+The sample project is live at https://brunogarcia-flask-app.herokuapp.com.
+Try endpoints `/` and `/coolkids`.

 ## Installing Dependencies